Central DuPage Pastoral Counseling Center

 Our Pre-Marriage and Couple Communication workshops are designed to support couples in various seasons of life.
 Many of our therapists specialize in the support of relationships, couples and marriage.

-Donna Lapetina, Chair of the Board of Directors, proudly announces the selection of Dr. Nancy Cochran as the Center’s next executive director, commencing March 1, 2021.
+Donna Lapetina, Chair of the Board of Directors, proudly announces the selection of Dr. Nancy Cochran as the Center’s new executive director, effective March 1, 2021.

 Dr. Cochran joined the Center in 2005 as a psychologist after working in special education for several years.
 Most recently she served as the Center’s training director, overseeing our practicum and internship training programs.
 Dr. Cochran will continue her therapy practice in addition to her new leadership role as executive director.